-ETC does not presently conduct assessments of its product suppliers for the specific purpose of verifying whether or not they are at risk for violating anti-slavery and human trafficking laws.
+ETC does not presently conduct assessments of its suppliers to verify their compliance with anti-slavery and human trafficking regulations.
 ETC does not use third party verifiers.
-We are unable to verify whether any subcontractors use labor brokers.
+ETC is unable to verify whether any subcontractors use labor brokers.

-ETC does not presently audit its direct suppliers to evaluate their compliance with applicable anti-slavery and human trafficking regulations.
+ETC does not presently audit its suppliers to evaluate their compliance with anti-slavery and human trafficking regulations.

-anti-slavery and human trafficking standards internally or externally, we do not have associated accountability standards and procedures for employees or contractors failing to meet such standards.
-Lastly, ETC does not provide specific training to its employees or
+ETC does not presently have anti-slavery and human trafficking standards internally or externally, or associated accountability standards and procedures for employees or suppliers.

-contractors who have direct responsibility for supply chain management on human trafficking and slavery.
+ETC does not currently provide training to its employees or suppliers who have direct responsibility for supply chain management on human trafficking and slavery.

 ETC reserves the right to conduct assessments, audit suppliers, develop standards, or require training related to human rights, human trafficking, slavery, or supply chain transparency.